 First, enter a website under Website Analysis to analyze.

-3. Go to App Analysis to understand the website’s app performance.
-App downloads represent the number of devices the app has been downloaded on, over a specified time period.
+Go to App Analysis to understand the website’s app performance.
+App downloads represent the number of devices the app has been downloaded on over a specified time period.
 However, some people will download without actually using the app, so further investigation is required.
 Use this metric to evaluate the growth rate of an App.
-Correlate this data with events to see how it influenced app acquisition (i.e. app updates, reviews, promotions etc.).
+Correlate this data with events to see how it influenced app acquisition (i.e., app updates, reviews, promotions, etc.).

-4. By benchmarking one site against the industry or their competitors, we are able to get insights around how the site is performing relative to the market.
-Under Website Analysis, select a site and Compare to a competitor, then navigate to Traffic and Engagement.
+By benchmarking one site against the industry or its competitors, we can get insights into how the site performs relative to the market.
+Under Website Analysis, select a site and Compare it to a competitor, then navigate to Traffic and Engagement.
 Evaluate and compare the quality of each site’s traffic/engagement with the site.
 The data can be trended over time to look for any seasonality or anomalies.

-5. Competitor’s can be benchmarked under App Analysis and trended over time to see the install penetration rate between the two.
-Install Penetration represents the percentage of Android devices that have the application installed, out of the total Android devices in the selected market.
+Competitors can be benchmarked under App Analysis and trended over time to see the install penetration rate between the two.
+Install Penetration represents the percentage of Android devices that have the application installed out of the total Android devices in the selected market.

 Step 2: Measure the site’s effectiveness

-1. When analyzing a site and looking at key engagement metrics, we are able to see the effectiveness of the site and the audience’s engagement.
+When analyzing a site and looking at key engagement metrics, we can see the effectiveness of the site and the audience’s engagement.

 The above chart is an example of the calculations listed below.
 This was pulled for Asos.com looking at the past 24 months.
 The metrics that were pulled included metrics such as visits and bounce rate.
-What this shows correlation between Visits, Non- Bounce (Unbounce) Visits, and Total Pages Visited.
-The Y-Axis is the percent change MoM and the X-Axis is the time frame.
+This shows a correlation between Visits, Non- Bounce (Unbounce) Visits, and Total Pages Visited.
+The Y-Axis is the percent change MoM, and the X-Axis is the time frame.
 Notice that the total pages visited tend to diverge over certain periods.
-When you export to excel, you are able to run the following calculations:
+When you export to excel, you can run the following calculations:

-Effectiveness can be measured by looking at App data as well to give you a holistic view of both website and app metrics.
+Effectiveness can be measured by looking at App data and giving you a holistic view of both website and app metrics.
 From the App side, we can calculate the Daily Active Users (DAUs).
-DAU’s represent the number of unique users who use the analyzed app on a daily basis, in the analyzed country.
+DAU’s represent the number of unique users who use the analyzed app daily in the analyzed country.
 Use this metric to assess an app’s stickiness compared to other apps.

 Look at: trends in bounce rate, pages per visit, and average visit duration, over time...
 If there happens to be an increase in bounce rate over time, that could be a concern as the audience is less engaged with the site.

-Open rate: represents the percentage of the total Android devices who have installed the app, and use the analyzed app on a daily basis, in the specified country and timeframe.
+Open rate: represents the percentage of the total Android devices which have installed the app and use the analyzed app daily, in the specified country and timeframe.
 Use this metric to assess an app’s stickiness compared to other apps.

-Time per user: represents the average daily time users spend on the app, in the analyzed country and timeframe.
-SimilarWeb measures Usage Time for apps that are being used in the foreground.
-Use this metric to evaluate advertising opportunities and assess the likelihood of in-app purchase.
+Time per user: represents the average daily time users spend on the app in the analyzed country and timeframe.
+Similarweb measures Usage Time for apps that are being used in the foreground.
+Use this metric to evaluate advertising opportunities and assess the likelihood of in-app purchases.

 Step 3: Measure a proxy for conversions

-Once identified, we can see the secure. domain and the share of traffic that is being sent to this subdomain.
+Once identified, we can see the secure domain and the share of traffic sent to this subdomain.
 You can export this data and estimate the traffic being sent to this subdomain and what the potential conversions are.

-Pages: shows what the the popular urls that are capturing traffic share for the site.* Here we can look to identify shopping carts, login pages, and even thank you/confirmation pages.
+Pages: shows the popular URLs that are capturing traffic share for the site.* Here, we can look to identify shopping carts, login pages, and even thank you/confirmation pages.
 This indicates the shopping cart process and what share of traffic is going to the thank you or order confirmation pages.

 * The methodology for pageviews is different than how we calculate web traffic as the pages need to capture a certain threshold of traffic for us to include in this section.

-2. The SimilarWeb team has rolled out Funnel Analysis where you can uncover the Conversion and Performance Metrics of key players in top industries within SimilarWeb’s platform.
+The Similarweb team has rolled out Conversion Analysis, where you can uncover the Conversion and Performance Metrics of key players in top industries within Similarweb’s platform.
 The conversion data helps you understand a site’s conversion efficiency and scale over time.
 Additionally, you can take a deep dive into a specific company, analyzing the efficiency and ROI of their marketing spend, the rate of change in converted visits, and more in a Year over Year view.
-Another significant value is that you can benchmark funnel analysis and user stickiness for the leading players in each industry.
+Another significant value is that you can benchmark conversion analysis and user stickiness for the leading players in each industry.